disarm-platform/disarm-app/src/help_articles/help.md

 No one has access to the data aside from users who have permissions or rights to use the dashboard/monitor module.
 These permissions and rights are set up by the application administrator.

-### Offline functionality
+### Does the application work offline?

 The main part of the application designed to work offline is the data collection.
 Other parts of the application may work offline, however these are not fully functional.

-### Data usage
+### How much data does it use?

 DiSARM is designed to use the smallest possible amount of data.
 When possible, base files are only downloaded once.
 For the simplest use (access to the IRS Record module), we only need to download the application, which is less than 2 Mb.

-### GPS accuracy
+### How accurate are the collected GPS coordnates?

-The GPS accuracy is recorded and synced with the form record, it is shown next to the GPS coordinates on the page that requires that you get your GPS location (data collector).
+The GPS accuracy is recorded and synced with the form record, it is shown next to the GPS coordinates on the page that requires that you get your GPS location (data collector) and the accuracy is influenced by the device hardware.

 ### How do I use IRS Record?